 Flexible working hours

-- fixed working hours
+- an uninterrupted period of fixed working hours each day

 What does agreeing on fixed working hours mean?

 An employee’s fixed working hours are the core hours during which they must be at work each day.
 The core period must be one continuous period.

 An employee’s fixed working hours should ideally be those hours of the day during which their presence at the workplace is necessary to ensure an uninterrupted flow of work.
 This can mean, for example, the hours during which staff meetings are held or the customer service desk is open.

 The Working Hours Act limits the length of the flexible period to four hours per day.
 The statutory maximum length of the flexible period can only be derogated from by collective agreements.

 Employees can choose to work the entire flexible period either before the start or after the end of their fixed working hours.
 Employees can also split their flexible period and work some of it before the start of their fixed working hours and the rest at the end of the day.
 Alternatively, the entire workday can be split in two by leaving a gap between the fixed working hours and the flexible period.
 For example, an employee can be given permission to use some of their flexible period between the hours of 8.00 and 10.00 pm instead of immediately after the end of their fixed working hours.
 Employees can use the flexible period to either lengthen or shorten their regular daily working hours.

 What is the flexible hours accumulation?

 By working longer or shorter days, employees accumulate either a surplus or a deficit on their regular working hours.
 This accumulation must not amount to a surplus of more than 60 hours or a deficit of more than 20 hours at the end of each four-month reference period.
 These maximum surpluses and deficits can only be derogated from by collective agreements.